Dr Kirsty Matthews Nicholass

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

 I am a molecular ecologist interested in developing our understanding of interactions above and belowground between plants, microbes, fungi, and invertebrates by employing a range of field-based, lab-based and experimental approaches.
 My main research focus is centred on grassland ecology.

-In my position at the University of Plymouth I will be researching the ecological role and evolutionary origin of psychedelic compounds in nature on the Leverulme Trust funded project 'Wherefore the magic?'
+In my position at the University of Plymouth I will be researching the ecological role and evolutionary origin of psychedelic compounds in nature on the Leverulme Trust funded project 'Wherefore the magic?' in Dr Jonathon Ellis' research group.
 Very little is known about fungal-antagonist interactions in general and the role of fungal SMs is largely speculative.
 While Psilocybin producing fungi are a provocative and unorthodox study oraganism, their attractiveness in this project stems from the structural similarity between psilocybin and the animal neurotransmitter serotin which raises interesting questions surrounding its evolutionary origin.

-To close the knowledge gap about the evolutionary role of psilocybin, and elucidate fungus-animal interactions in general, the application of eco-evo concepts, behavioural experiments, molecular and transgenic tools (CRISPR-cas9) is neccessary.
-Connecting inducible chemical changes in fungal fruiting bodies with behavioural and fitness assays is a new but powerful approach to investigate the relationship between fungal secondary metabolite regulation and their maintenance as a resistance mechanism.
+To close the knowledge gap about the evolutionary role of psilocybin, and elucidate fungus-animal interactions in general, the application of eco-evo concepts, behavioural experiments, molecular and transgenic tools (CRISPR-cas9) will be applied.

 Ph.D - Environmental Sciences, University of Essex (2016-2020)

 B.Sc - Biological Sciences, University of Essex (2013-2016)

 Lecturer in Plants and Ecosystems January 2020 - June 2020